 October 16, 1957: Hall-of-Fame slugger Hank Greenberg is fired by the owners of the Cleveland Indians.
 Greenberg‚ one of the architects of the strong Cleveland teams of the early 1950s‚ will be replaced by Frank "Trader" Lane‚ but will continue as a minority shareholder in the team until Bill Veeck, who had hired him for the Indians in 1948, hires him for the front office of the Chicago White Sox when he buys them in 1959.
 Lane’s hiring will be a disastrous one for the Indians.

 October 16, 1958: Tim Robbins is born.
-The actor-director, and life-partner of Susan Sarandon, is best known for playing Ebby Calvin “Nuke” LaLoosh in Bull Durham.
-Unfortunately, like his better half, he’s a hardcore Mets and Rangers fan.
-Go ahead, Tim, blow out those 51 candles.
+The actor-director is best known for playing Ebby Calvin “Nuke” LaLoosh in Bull Durham, where he met Susan Sarandon, who became his life-partner for the next 21 years.
+Unfortunately, like his former better half, he’s a hardcore Mets and Rangers fan.
+Go ahead, Tim, blow out those 53 candles.
 Just blow ‘em out.
 Don’t think, Meat, just blow.

 Peanuts cartoonist Charles Schulz, a Giants fan living in nearby Santa Rosa, soon draws a cartoon having Charlie Brown yell to the heavens, “Why couldn’t McCovey’s drive have been just three feet higher?”
 McCovey did his job, and the Giants took the Series to the last out of the last game.
 They just got beat by a team that was a little bit better.

 Also on this day, Manute Bol is born.
-The son of a Dinka tribal chief in Sudan, he is 7-foot-6, and until Georghe Mursean, also a Washington Bullet, he was probably the tallest player in NBA history.
+The son of a Dinka tribal chief in Sudan, he was 7-foot-6, and until Georghe Mursean, also a Washington Bullet, he was probably the tallest player in NBA history.
 He is the only player ever to block more shots than he made.
 He played for the Bullets, the Golden State Warriors, the Philadelphia 76ers (where, naturally, he wore Number 76) and the Miami Heat.
 On both the Bullets and, previously, for the minor-league Rhode Island Gulls, his teammate was Tyrone “Muggsy” Bogues, at 5-foot-3 the shortest player in NBA history.
-He currently works in public relations for Ethiopian Airlines, and with African refugee groups.

 October 16, 1968: American sprinters Tommie Smith and John Carlos, teammates at San Jose State University and the Gold and Bronze Medal winners, respectively, in the 200 meters, are kicked off the U.S. Olympic track team for their Black Power salute on the medal stand in Mexico City.